 The two most common capacity restraint trip assignment methodologies used in Orange County are the equilibrium and incremental algorithms.
 Both of these methods are based on an iterative capacity restraint procedure.
 OCTAM and a few subarea models apply the equilibrium procedure, while other subarea models implement an incremental approach.
-While it is recommended that subarea models maintain an assignment procedure consistent with OCTA, including assignment by consistent time periods as OCTAM, the guidelines will evaluate each subarea assignment method on a case-by-case basis during the certification process.
+It is recommended that subarea models maintain an assignment procedure consistent with OCTA, including assignment by consistent time periods as OCTAM.
 Alternative assignment procedures such as combined windowed/focused assignment procedures have successfully been implemented for subarea models to appropriately account for local assignment characteristics as well as regional assignment characteristics.
 Assignment procedures should be documented clearly with specific justification for implementation.

-OCTA can provide OCTAM trip tables by six trip purposes (home-based work, home-based university, home-based school, home-based other, work-based other and other-based other).
+OCTA can provide OCTAM trip tables by six trip purposes (home-based work, homebased university, home-based school, home-based other, work-based other and otherbased other).
 OCTAM time-of-day and production-attraction to origin-destination factors should be applied to establish consistency with OCTAM.
 For subarea model applications, "peaking factors" could be applied based on traffic counts reflecting local peak-hour traffic characteristics.
 Toll facility assignment procedures should be considered during the development of the subarea model assignment procedure.
-Toll assignment procedures should be documented clearly for consideration during the certification review process.
+Toll assignment procedures should be documented clearly.